jdferreira/auto-crud/notes.md

 - [ ] On models that have no specific need for the full_model (it still needs to exist!), simplify the state definition.

 - [ ] On generated migrations, do not allow "weird" relationships.
 For example, table A, column X refers to id of table B, and then there is a pivot for tables A and B...

-- [ ] When asserting fields, if the model has a unique constraint on a boolean column, the method `beginAssertFields` must explicitly use the boolean value `false` associated with that column since the model created to check for uniqueness will already have the value `true`.

 - [ ] On generated migrations, date-like columns should sometimes have a default value other than `CURRENT_TIMESTAMP`